21 Sep Exercising after Breast Reduction

 - Keep distances short at first

-- Opt for smooth, flat terrains to reduce impact
+- Opt for even, flat terrain to reduce impact

 Swimming: This could be an option later in your recovery, but only after your surgical wounds are fully healed and you have approval from your plastic surgeon